mhvwerts/randommw/README.md

 ### `void RanInit(uint64_t uSeed)`

 Initialize the ziggurat algorithm and set the random seed for the underlying random number generator.
 The default generator is MWC_52 (which is MWC8222 with 52-bit random mantissa for floating point doubles).
+If a different generator is desired, call `RanSetRan()` before `RanInit()`.

 The random seed `uSeed` is always an unsigned 64-bit integer, independently of the specific random number generator.
 A PRNG-specific routine uses this seed to fully initialize the PRNG.

 For seeding the PRNGs randomly, we can use the conventional method using the system time (not entirely recommended in a multiprocessing environment, but good enough for now).
 This may be done in the following way.